ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Very few individuals, usually singles, were reported 1990 – 2002.
 After that, known locations in Wayland and Concord were searched in multiple visits every year, and some previously unknown locations in these and other towns were found.
 An annual club trip to the Wayland area was held each year 2001-2010, with multiple pre-trip trips.
 The high counts on some of these trips are noted below.

 Numbers at known locations seem to have declined in 2008 and 2009.
 In 2007, the average number of Bronze Coppers per report of that species had increased 159% relative to the average for the preceding years back to 1994.
 The number of reports of this species, and the maximum number reported, also increased in 2007 relative to prior years.
 However, in 2008 and 2009, the average number per report decreased relative to the average for preceding years (Nielsen, Season Summary, MB 2008-2010, Nos.
 30, 32, 34).
-Preliminary numbers from 2010 look to be back up, however.

 State Distribution and Locations

-Map 15: MBC Sightings by Town 1992-2010
+Map 15: BOM-MBC Sightings by Town 1992-2013

 The 1986-90 MAS Atlas found Bronze Coppers only in or near the Sudbury River drainage (Concord, Sudbury, Millis), and in Essex County (Ipswich, Newburyport (Plum Island), West Newbury).
 There was one record from western Massachusetts (Pittsfield) and one from central (West Boylston).
-There were none found in southeastern Massachusetts or in the Connecticut River valley.
+None were found in southeastern Massachusetts or in the Connecticut River valley.

 The highest counts and the most frequent reports still come only from the Sudbury River drainage.
-In MBC records the high count from Wayland Community Gardens was 8 on 10/6/2003, T. Murray; from Concord Nine Acre Corner field was 19 on 10/9/2006, E. Nielsen; from Sudbury Community Gardens was 10 on 9/25/2010 E. Nielsen et al., and from Moore Road Sedge Meadow CA Wayland was 22 on 9/25/2010 E. Nielsen et al. (although M. Arey reported numbers as high as 46 on 9/3/2007 [masslep 10/1/2008]).
+In MBC records the high count from Wayland Community Gardens was 8 on 10/6/2003, T. Murray; from Concord Nine Acre Corner field was 19 on 10/9/2006, E. Nielsen; from Sudbury Community Gardens was 10 on 9/25/2010 E. Nielsen et al., and from Moore Road Sedge Meadow CA Wayland was 22 on 9/25/2010 E. Nielsen et al. (The most recent reports from Wayland Sedge Meadow East were 10 on 9/22/2012, G. Dysart et al.; and 12 on 6/23/2013, combining both Sedge Meadow areas, M. Arey.)

 Broods and Flight Periods

-For the period 1992-2010, the four earliest MBC sighting dates are 6/7/2009 Concord Great Meadows NWR, S. Jaffe; 6/8/2010 Ipswich Appleton Farms, H. Hoople; 6/9/1995 Charlemont, D. Potter; and 6/12/2008 Boston Millennium Park, B. Bowker.
-The three latest sightings are 10/21/2007 Wayland Community Gardens, J. Forbes; 10/19/2006 Concord Nine Acre Corner, T. Whelan; 10/13/2003 Wayland Community Gardens, E. Nielsen.
+Earliest Sightings: For the period 1992-2013, the five earliest MBC sighting dates are 6/6/2013 Concord Great Meadows NWR, T. Murray; 6/7/2009 Concord Great Meadows NWR, S. Jaffe; 6/8/2010 Ipswich Appleton Farms, H. Hoople; 6/9/1995 Charlemont, D. Potter; and 6/12/2008 Boston Millennium Park, B. Bowker.

 Outlook